greim/motel/readme.md

 # Motel

-*Motel* is an implementation of the [data vacancy pattern](https://medium.com/@greim/a-plan-for-data-fetching-a68d171af38), which simplifies data-fetching in Flux-style apps.
-It was designed with Redux in mind, but can be used in any unidirectional data-flow app.
+*Motel* is an implementation of the [data vacancy pattern](https://medium.com/@greim/a-plan-for-data-fetching-a68d171af38), which simplifies data-fetching in unidirectional data-flow apps.
+It was designed with Redux in mind, but has no explicit dependencies on Redux and can be used anywhere.

-## Experimental!

-Note: This lib is in a 0.x state, and is likely not quite ready for prime time.
-It may contain bugs, and/or the API might change as I try it out and get feedback from the community.
+**Note:** Motel is in a 0.x state, and isn't quite ready for prime time.

 ## Installation